What Is the “Liquidation Price” and How Is It Calculated for a Leveraged Futures Position?

 If the market price reaches the liquidation price, the exchange's risk engine takes over to sell the position, usually at a slight loss to the trader.

-How Is the Liquidation Price of a Leveraged Position Calculated?
+How Is the Liquidation Price Calculated for a Short Position?